fb55/readabilitySAX/readme.md

 Most SAX parsers (as sax.js) fail when a document is malformed XML, even if it's correct HTML. readabilitySAX should be used with [htmlparser2](https://github.com/FB55/node-htmlparser), my fork of the `htmlparser`-module (used by eg. `jsdom`), which corrects most faults.
 It's listed as a dependency, so npm should install it with readabilitySAX.

 ##Performance
-Using a (jsdom cleaned) package of 680 pages from CleanEval (their website seems to be down, try to google it), readabilitySAX processed all of them in 6667ms, that's an average of 9.8044ms per page.
-The benchmark was done using `tests/benchmark.js` on a MacBook (2010) and is probably far from perfect.
+Using a package of 680 pages from [CleanEval](cleaneval.sigwac.org.uk) (their website seems to be down, try to google it), readabilitySAX processed all of them in 6667 ms, that's an average of 9.8 ms per page.

+The benchmark was done using `tests/benchmark.js` on a MacBook (late 2010) and is probably far from perfect.

+Performance is the main goal of this project.
+The current speed should be good enough to run readabilitySAX on a singe-threaded web server.
+That's an accomplishment!

 ##Todo

-- Links and removal of h2s (see above)
+- Removal of h2s (see above)
 - Add documentation & examples
 - Optimize the performance (always)